Monthly Archives: October 2024

 By Charles Boccadoro

-Our friends and long-time MFO Premium subscribers at S & F Investment Advisors of Encino, CA asked recently if we could replicate metrics based on Lipper’s Global Data Feed that Barron’s stopped publishing; specifically: Lipper Mutual Fund Investment Performance Averages – Specialized Quarterly Summary Report.
+Our friends and long-time MFO Premium subscribers at S & F Investment Advisors of Encino, CA asked recently if we could replicate metrics based on Lipper’s Global Data Feed that Barron’s stopped publishing; namely, Lipper Mutual Fund Investment Performance Averages – Specialized Quarterly Summary Report.

 We then coordinated with the folks at Lipper to ensure we used all the same funds, share classes, and categories to match their averages, which we did.